Global strong solutions to the planar compressible magnetohydrodynamic equations with large initial data and vaccum: Introduction

 \end{Theorem}

 There are two ingredients in our result comparing with the previous results on one-dimensional MHD equations mentioned above.
-First, in our result the initial density may contains the vaccum provided that it satisfies the compatible conditions \eqref{aa9}.
+First, in our result the initial density may contain the vacuum provided that it satisfies the compatible conditions \eqref{aa9}.
 Next, a relaxed condition on the heat conductivity coefficient is permitted.
 In fact, in \eqref{aa8}, we only need $q>0$ while in \cite{CWa,CWb,W} required $q\geq 2$ and in \cite{FJNa} with $q\geq 1$.
+We point out that the assumption $q>0$ paly a crucial role in our arguments, see Lemmas 2.3, 2.5, 2.7, and 2.9 below.

+\begin{Remark} As has been observed in \cite{CH06}, the lack of a positive lower bound of $\rho_0$ should be compensated with some conditions on the initial data $(\rho_0,\w_0,b_0,\theta_0)$.
+Roughly speaking, the compatibility condition \eqref{aa9} is equivalent to the $L^2$-integrability of $\sqrt{\rho} u_t, \sqrt{\rho}\w_t,$ and $ \sqrt{\rho}\theta_t$ at $t = 0$, as can be shown formally by letting $ t \rightarrow 0$ in \eqref{aa2}, \eqref{aa3}, and \eqref{aa5}.
+Hence the condition \eqref{aa9} plays a key role in the estimates of $(\sqrt{\rho} u_t, \sqrt{\rho}\w_t, \bb_t, \sqrt{\rho}\theta_t)$.
+This was observed and justified rigorously in \cite{CH06} for viscous polytropic fluids.
+Note that the condition \eqref{aa9} is satisfied automatically for all initial data $(\rho_0,u_0,\w_0,\bb_0,\theta_0)$ with the regularity presented in Theorem \ref{thaa1} whenever $\rho_0$ is bounded away from zero. \end{Remark}

 \begin{Remark} It is possible to extend our results to the one-dimensional compressible MHD system with more general state of equations:

 with some additional assumptions. \end{Remark}